Rena Dourou: Governor of Attica

-On 26 March 2014, well ahead of the local elections in May, she ceded her parliamentary seat to her party's first runner-up Eleni Avlonitou in order to fully concentrate on campaigning for regional governor of Attica.
+On 26 March 2014, well ahead of the local elections in May, she ceded her parliamentary seat to her party's first runner-up Eleni Avlonitou, in order to fully concentrate on campaigning for regional governor of Attica.
 For her all-in decision, she gained further respect, being referred to as the first member of parliament to do so.

-Running a door-to-door campaign on an electoral platform called "Power of Life" (Δύναμη Ζωής), she challenged incumbent Giannis Sgouros who ran for the social-liberal "Social Values" party, and won the first round.
-Though in the decisive runoff ballot, Sgouros had the backing of both Nea Dimokratia and PASOK parties, Dourou defeated him with 50.83% of the popular vote.
+Running a door-to-door campaign on an electoral platform called "Power of Life" (Δύναμη Ζωής), she challenged incumbent Giannis Sgouros, who ran for the social-liberal "Social Values" party, and won the first round.
+Though in the decisive runoff ballot, Sgouros had the backing of both the New Democracy and PASOK parties, Dourou won with 50.83% of the popular vote.
 Ahead of Syriza's victory at the January 2015 legislative election, her election as regional governor was widely described as Syriza's biggest victory so far.

 In charge of a €575 million annual budget, she immediately increased social welfare spending from €1.9 million to €13.5 million in order to establish food banks, health care for the uninsured.
 She also ordered tens of thousands disconnected from electricity to be reconnected.
 She was criticized by Minister of Administrative Reform Kyriakos Mitsotakis for supporting 19 mayors who refused to hand over municipal workers' files for evaluation.

 Controversies

+Mati Wildfire court case

+For the Mati Wildfire, which occurred during her Governorship of Attica, the Athens Prosecutor's Office prosecuted Dourou for three misdemeanors, these being arson by negligence, serial homicide by negligence, and serial bodily harm.
+The Board of Appeals referred her to trial for the misdemeanor offenses of serial homicide by negligence by omission by both liable and non-liable parties, as well as of serial bodily harm.
+Dourou was referred to the Disciplinary Council of the Prelates, which unanimously acquitted her, considering that there was no breach of duty.
+The Athens Court of Criminal Appeals, with the consent of the prosecution, unanimously acquitted her of all charges.
+The Athens Prosecutor's Office appealed the decision, resulting in the case being retried.
+On 3 June 2025, the Athens Court of Criminal Appeals unanimously acquitted Dourou of all charges for the second time.

+Mandra Flood court case

+In 2022, the Athens Prosecutor's Office filed criminal charges against Dourou for negligence, manslaughter by serial negligence, bodily harm, and violation of building regulations regarding the November 2017 floods in Mandra.
+The Athens Misdemeanor Court acquitted her unanimously on the charge of breach of duty, and by a majority acquitted her on the charges of flooding by omission, and homicide and bodily harm by negligence.
+The prosecutor appealed against the acquittal, but it was rejected by the Athens Misdemeanor Court of Appeal.